MohammadRuhulAmin/mongodb_tutorial/select_document/comparison_operator/comparison_operators.md

-### Conditional operators for Selecting documents :
+### comparison operators for Selecting documents :

 - `$eq`  = equal
 - `$gt`  = greater than